inkVerb/501webapp/README.md

 - In Debian & RPM, the files are not a part of the package, but are put in place after the install phase
   - The Debian package will remove the `501` web app folder only on purge
   - The RPM package will never remove the `501` web app folder
+- These packages are only a most-basic way to get a simple Git repo installed, updated, or removed with SQL database on a prepared server through the package manager
+- About updates
+  - Advantages of these packages:
+    - Works on a simple GitHub repo, using the most current commit, without needing to publish [releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
+    - Whether used from the Arch AUR, local Arch, Debian, or RPM package, it will install the most current version of the [501](https://github.com/inkVerb/501) web app in the repo
+    - Can use the package manager to cleanly install or uninstall
+    - The SQL database is created by web app defaults, then backed up and removed on package install, update, remove, and purge operations
+    - Theoretically, this package could update the web app (via pachless refresh) by only changing the version in the package configs
+  - A web app should have an update patch workflow written into the app's server side language
+  - A web app production package should depend on GitHub [releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) as done in [`gophersay-git`](https://github.com/JesseSteele/gophersay-git)
+    - The proper way would be for the package to run the web updater with something like `su www -c 'php 501/updater.php`
+  - This has neither
+  - Only the Arch package checks for current versions (by Git commit, not release) and would list available updates
+    - Only by replaceing all files except `in.conf.php` (more of a refresh, not an update patch)

 Working examples for each already resides in this repository